 Under the Data Protection Act 1998 you have the right to ask the University whether it holds your personal information and to see a copy of that information.
 This process is called a Subject Access Request.

-If you would like to make a Subject Access Request to access copies of data held about you, please print off and complete the Subject Access Request form.
+If you would like to make a Subject Access Request to access copies of data held about you, please print off and complete the Subject Access Request form above.

 Completed forms should be sent to the following address: